ShuXingYu94/Day-Day-Up/README.md

 # day-day-up

+Recently I've found a really good way to learn python along with solving bioinformatic problems : [Rosalind Problems](http://rosalind.info/).
+By working out **python village** and **Bioinformatics Stronghold**, I can start accumulating little tools for future use.
+With **CAPS Finder** finished, I will be dedicated on solving Rosalind Challenges and update my progress in this Repository as a record for personal progress.
+Hope that I would become really good at Bioinformatics XD.

+ #2020/01/25

+---

 Just have been learning coding for a short time.

 I created this project as a practice and meanwhile hoping to create some tools that everyone in our lab can use  in the future, hopefully :smile:.